Teriks/TinkerRetroPie/README.md

 Mali Midgard (GPU) devfreq support (Userland device frequency manipulation).
 This kernel option is not enabled by default.

+It will also automatically modularize the 'joypad' and 'evdev' module (mostly for debugging reasons), and remove 'xpad' all together so you may install RetroPie's or another version without issues.

 It will produce a tarball containing an installer script and its supporting files that you can run on your newly built image to install RetroPie.

 You can also use an Armbian build that you have previously built by specifying its location when prompted.
 But the build must have had Mali Midgard devfreq support enabled from kernel config menu.
+It is recommended to also manually modularize 'joypad' and 'evdev' from the kernel config menu, and remove 'xpad' completely.

 TinkerRetroPie requires the "next" branch of the kernel (4.14.*), and is only tested on images based on Debian Stretch.

 Install is only supported on the minimal server distribution.
 Adding a desktop environment is untested/unsupported due to the finickiness of the userland Mali GPU drivers and X11.

-I have built these optional RetroPie packages in my prebuilt images:
+I have tested these emulators so far with good success:

  * reicast (dreamcast)
- * xboxdrv (works best for xbox controllers in my setup)
+ * lr-mupen64-plus

 # Performance